 The (absolute) basics

 To be able to understand what is happening when you have a plugged duct you should first understand basic breast anatomy.
 During the second trimester of pregnancy, your body is already preparing for breastfeeding by growing a network of milk ducts.
 In simplest terms, the milk ducts are tubes and they carry milk from the milk sacs (where milk is made) to the nipple.
 Milk then exits from multiple pores in the nipple.
 When milk cannot be removed (due to an obstruction) or sits in the duct for a long period of time it can coagulate.
-Essentially, it starts to stick together and forms a lump.
+The milk ducts can start to narrow due to inflammation.

 So what is a plugged duct/clogged duct?

-In short, a plugged duct is a palpable lump in the breast due to coagulated milk.
-The lump you feel is actually the milk sacs.
-They become engorged with milk and form a firm spot.
-This spot can be a small as a pea or as large as a golf ball!
-Plugged ducts should be promptly looked after.
+In short, a plugged duct is a palpable lump in the breast due to inflammation.
+“Plugged” ducts is technically a misleading term.
+They should however be promptly looked after.
 If they’re not, there’s an increased risk of mastitis which is an inflammatory condition that can quickly become infective.
 If you notice a red, shiny streak on your breast paired with a fever, chills or body aches, these are signs mastitis which as mentioned, is a more serious concern because it can become infective.

 Why did I get a plugged duct/clogged duct?